gdesant/42-Show/README.md

 ## Cub3D

-The Cub3D is a raycast project where you need to recreate the game engine of Wolf3D
+The Cub3D is a raycast project where you need to recreate the game engine of Wolf3D with the help of the miniLibX

 ### Screenshot
 ![Image text](/Cub3D/save.bmp)